 - Mobile, print, and social media marketing strategy

-2 to 3 weeks before your fundraising event, post flyers that include your keyword and shortcode text directions and/or a QR code linked to your mobile-friendly registration form.
+Two to three weeks before your fundraising event, post flyers that include your keyword and shortcode text directions and/or a QR code linked to your mobile-friendly registration form.
 Hang them in local stores, gyms, sports centers, and restaurants.
-Better yet – invite registrants to sign up directly on a team crowdfunding page, which will empower them to start fundraising on behalf of your nonprofit’s cause.
+Better yet, invite registrants to sign up directly on a team crowdfunding page to empower them to start fundraising on behalf of your nonprofit’s cause.

 Battle of the Bands